 Number of fruits per plant: Number of fruits harvested per plant within the net plots was recorded at each harvest and the cumulative number of fruits harvested per plant computed.

 Fruit circumference (cm): Five fruits per plot were sampled at random from the net plot.
-The circumferences at the middle of the fruits were measured using measuring tape and the mean computed.
+The circumferences at the middle of the fruits were measured using measuring tape and the mean and extrapolated to per plot basis. .

 Fruit yield per hectare (t ha-1): Harvested fruits per net plot were weighed and extrapolated to per hectare basis, thus;